 I’m loving the Mid-Century Modern colour palettes found throughout Auberge Saint-Antoine.
-The hotel has been decorated by Mrs Price (known to her family and friends as Muffy), who owns the hotel along with her children, and her sense of style is enviable
+The hotel has been decorated by Mrs. Price (known to her family and friends as Muffy), who owns the hotel along with her children, and her sense of style is enviable

-There was a time when this part of Québec City was known as Îlot Hunt (link en français), a wharf area with quays built for receiving ships easily, sometime in the late 17th-century and early 18th-century.
+There was a time when this part of Quebec City was known as Îlot Hunt (link en français), a wharf area with quays built for receiving ships easily, sometime in the late 17th century and early 18th century.
 Over the years, warehouses, hotels, saloons, and homes were built on rue Saint-Antoine and the surrounding area, and in 1836 Hunt House was built by Thomas Hunt.

-By the mid-19th-century the area was in decline, an industrial slum of sorts.
+By the mid-19th century the area was in decline, an industrial slum of sorts.
 While the remnants of Hunt House remained, it had deteriorated considerably.
 As had the rest of the buildings in the neighbourhood.

-In 1990, however, Hunt House, along with other properties on rue Saint-Antoine, was purchased by the Price family, and after an extensive archaeological dig, which resulted in the discovery of hundreds of artefacts, Auberge Saint-Antoine was built.
+In 1990, however, Hunt House, along with other properties on rue Saint-Antoine, was purchased by the Price family, and after an extensive archaeological dig, which resulted in the discovery of hundreds of artifacts, Auberge Saint-Antoine was built.

-Forcing myself to leave the room, I wandered downstairs for dinner, opting to relax in Bar Artefact instead of dining at the hotel’s farm-to-fork style restaurant, in Chez Muffy.
+Forcing myself to leave the room, I wandered downstairs for dinner, opting to relax in Bar Artefact instead of dining at the hotel’s farm-to-fork style restaurant, Chez Muffy.

 Sometimes, a light relaxing meal, with a cocktail, is the perfect way to begin an evening.

-Sitting at a table in the corner, where I often see Mrs Price enjoying lunch, Ordering a ‘Pear Pressure’, (a light and delicious cocktail made with Quartz vodka, Gaia, Belle de Brillet and pear purée) I glanced through the menu, settling on the Québec Gratin.
+Sitting at a table in the corner, where I often see Mrs. Price enjoying lunch, Ordering a ‘Pear Pressure’, (a light and delicious cocktail made with Quartz vodka, Gaia, Belle de Brillet, and pear purée) I glanced through the menu, settling on the Quebec Gratin.

 A simple choice, given the menu also features salmon, steak, vegetable pasta, and a juicy burger.
 Served in a small square ceramic dish, topped with Le Festin, a soft raw cow’s milk cheese made by Fromagerie des Grondines, the gratin was comprised of large pieces of potatoes, onion, and bacon in a creamy cheese sauce.

-Tasty, and just enough food to satisfy my meagre appetite after a long day of moving.
+Tasty, and just enough food to satisfy my meager appetite after a long day of moving.
 Of course, I couldn’t leave until I tried their apple tart topped with a scoop of vanilla ice cream.